 Below is a list of services that require prior authorization to allow payment by CSHCS; however, this list is not all-inclusive.

-Prior Authorization is not a guarantee of payment.
+Prior authorization is not a guarantee of payment.
 Although the prior authorization does confirm coverage of the service, the patient must be eligible on the date of service for the charges to be reimbursed.
 Additionally, the provider would need to submit a claim for the service on the appropriate claim form or electronic format.
-All claims would be subject to third party payment provisions as discussed in the “Reimbursement Considerations” section of the provider manual (the manual is under the Provider section of our web page, page 9).
+All claims would be subject to third party payment provisions as discussed in the “Reimbursement Considerations” section of the provider manual (the manual is under the Provider Relations section of our web page, page 8).

 Authorization for Emergency Services

-The provider must notify the CSHCS program of emergency care and unscheduled hospitalizations within five (5) working days of the emergency care (does not include Saturdays, Sundays, or legal holidays).
+The provider must notify the CSHCS Program of emergency care and unscheduled hospitalizations within five (5) working days of the emergency care (does not include Saturdays, Sundays, or legal holidays).
 Emergency means an unexpected or sudden event or occurrence that requires immediate attention, intervention and medical care to prevent serious harm or loss of life.
 An authorization for payment may be written only after the PA Section receives the discharge summary or medical notes from the emergency room visit or other emergency care.
 Providers are responsible for mailing or faxing these documents to the program.
 Only services related to the eligible medical condition(s) will be authorized for reimbursement by the CSHCS Program.